RistoBIn/international-website/src/pages/solutions/science-arctic-and-antarctic-surveillance.md

     heading: ' '
     featuredimage: /img/Science Arctic and Antarctic Surveillance2.jpg
   - content: >-
-      ## Using Autonomous Underwater Vehicles as Sensor Platforms for
-      Ice-Monitoring

       Due to the presence of drifting sea-ice and icebergs, ice management (IM) becomes an important part both in Arctic and Antarctic.
 An important part of an IM system is the ability to reliably monitor the ice conditions.